aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 type: docs
 weight: 320
 url: /net/convert-pdf-to-html/
+lastmod: "2020-12-16"
 description: This article describes how to convert a PDF file into HTML.
-Aspose.PDF for .NET provides the capability to convert HTML files into PDF format using the InLineHtml approach.
+Aspose.PDF for .NET provides the capability to convert HTML files into PDF format.
 ---

 Aspose.PDF for .NET provides many features for converting various file formats into PDF documents and converting PDF files into various output formats.
 This article discusses how to convert a PDF file into HTML.
 Aspose.PDF for .NET provides the capability to convert HTML files into PDF format using the InLineHtml approach.
 We have had many requests for functionality that converts a PDF file into HTML format and have provided this feature.
 Please note that this feature also supports XHTML 1.0.

+**Aspose.PDF for .NET** support the features  to convert a PDF file into HTML.
+The main tasks you can accomplish with the Aspose.PDF library are listed:
-- Convert PDF to HTML
+- сonvert PDF to HTML;
-- Splitting Output to Multi-page HTML
+- splitting Output to Multi-page HTML;
-- Specify Folder for Storing SVG Files
+- specify Folder for Storing SVG Files;
-- Compressing SVG Images During Conversion
+- compressing SVG Images During Conversion;
-- Specifying the Images Folder
+- specifying the Images Folder;
-- Create Subsequent Files with Body Contents Only
+- create Subsequent Files with Body Contents Only;
-- Transparent Text rendering
+- transparent Text rendering;
-- PDF document layers rendering
+- PDF document layers rendering.

-## Convert PDF to HTML

 {{% alert color="primary" %}}